 Lyme disease is transmitted by the bite of a tick infected with Borrelia burgdorferi bacteria.
-Ticks don't jump or fly, but climb on to your clothes or skin if you brush against something they are on.
-They then bite into the skin and start to feed on your blood.
+Ticks don't jump or fly, but can climb on to your clothes or skin if you brush against them.
+They then bite into the skin and to feed on blood.
 Being bitten doesn't mean you will be infected as not all ticks carry Lyme-causing bacteria.
-Generally, you are more likely to become infected if the tick remains attached to your skin for more than 24 hours...but ticks are very small and their bites are not painful so you may not realise you have one attached to your skin.
-It is a good idea to check yourself (or each other) for ticks after walking through high-risk areas such as woodland or long grass.
+Generally, you are more likely to become infected if the tick remains attached to your skin for more than 24 hours...but ticks are very small and their bites are not painful so you may not realise you have one attached to your skin. we recommend to check yourself (or each other) for ticks after walking through high-risk areas such as woodland or long grass.